-Pianist Miles Massicotte has been hailed as a “truly extraordinary” artist showing “a dazzling display of pianistic prowess” (The News-Times).
-Born in 1990, he began studying piano at the age of 10, and gave his first public performances shortly thereafter.
+Miles Massicotte has been hailed as a truly extraordinary artist showing a dazzling display of pianistic prowess, (The News-Times).
 He enjoys a diverse musical career that began in his native Connecticut and has taken him across the United States and abroad, where he has been featured variously as a recitalist, a soloist with orchestras, a chamber musician, as well as a composer and improviser.

 George made his conducting debut in the 2012 DVO production of Kiss Me Kate and in 2013 was the music director for Mozart’s Der Shauspieldirektor.
 He has also played for Opera Repertoire Ensemble at Manhattan School of Music for productions of Lucia di Lammermoor, Faust, and Hânsel und Gretel.